-Fear is holding people back from pointing the finger at suspect clerics and/or agents behind the radicalization of people and the dodgy organizations that fund them and support them, including Wahhabi extremist radical theocracies like Saudi Arabia and their proxies, not to mention parts of Pakistan, Indonesia, Iran, Qatar, Egypt, Syria, Iraq, Palestine, and, of course, the entirety of Islamic State aka Daesh.
-They, like parts of the USA (military industrial complex, Trumpism), Israel (extreme right parties), Poland (extreme right parties), Hungary (same as Poland), Greece (Golden Dawn and SYRIZA, to each their own), France (National Frontism), Russia, (kleptocracy) and many other places, promote extremism, and are to blame for their share of extremist incidents in their areas and sometimes beyond, to each their own — economic, political, judicial, military, administrative, or cultural and colonial extremism.
+Fear is holding people back from pointing the finger at suspect clerics and/or agents behind the radicalization of everyday people, plus the dodgy organizations that fund them and support them, including Wahhabi extremist radical theocracies like Saudi Arabia and their proxies, not to mention parts of Pakistan, Indonesia, Iran, Qatar, Egypt, Syria, Iraq, Palestine, and, of course, the entirety of Islamic State aka Daesh.
+They, like parts of the USA (military industrial complex, Trumpism), Israel (extreme right parties), Poland (extreme right parties), Hungary (same as Poland), Greece (Golden Dawn and SYRIZA, to each their own), France (National Frontism), Russia, (kleptocracy) and many other places, promote extremism.
+They’re to blame for their share of extremist incidents in their respective spheres of influence and sometimes beyond, to each their own.
+We’e talking economic, political, judicial, military, administrative, or cultural and colonial extremism.
 It depends on the case study.

-We’ve said everything there is to say about these places — the USA, Israel, Poland, Russia etc and their roles in their respective forms of extremism, the prejudice they promote through their agendas and systems, the harm they commit unto others, the fear they spread, the destabilization they promote.
+We’ve said everything there is to say about these places — USA, Poland, Russia, Israel etc and their respective roles in their respective forms of extremism, the prejudice they promote through their agendas and systems, the harm they commit unto others, the fear they spread, the destabilization they promote.

-How about we use the exact same words and fervor to address the extremism supported and promoted and made possible by Saudi Arabia and IS, and parts of Pakistan, Indonesia, Iran etc. How about we are clear in our condemnation of them?
+How about we use the exact same words with equal fervor to address the extremism supported and promoted and made possible by Saudi Arabia and IS, and parts of Pakistan, Indonesia, Iran etc. How about we are clear in our condemnation of them?

 Alas, fear is holding us back — fear and/or double standards.

 And what double standards!
 Quite peculiar, no doubt about it, as peculiar as the standards employed by the out-of-control parts of the West we so readily (and justifiably) criticize.
+We fail to point the finger spherically.
 We address the problem only partly, playing patsy to who knows what impulse under the surface.

 The answer leads back to fear.
-People are afraid to voice their opposition publicly against Islamic theocracy, unwilling to point out the extremism inherent in it.
+People are afraid to voice their opposition to Islamic theocracy, unwilling to point out its extremism.
 They just want it to go away magically, with the wave of a wand.

 How about we follow the stink all the way to the top in Islamist cases, too?

-It’s simple, and easy to do.
-We either go after all instigators, looking for the roots of the problems we face, or perish under extremist fire, to which we can then add the fire of all those pissed off at us on account of our double standards — those affected by our convenient version of assigning blame.
+It’s simple.
+We either go after all instigators, looking for the roots of the problems we are currently facing, or perish under extremist fire, to which we can then add the fire of all those pissed off at us on account of our double standards — those affected by our convenient version of assigning blame.

 Time to snap out of our trance, ladies and gents.
 Point the finger at the people behind the Islamist attacks and call them out, to each our own, just as we do with the hateful politicians / puppets / cronies among us, the ones who foment fear and prejudice.
 Call them out and shame them, hold them responsible.
-Point to all perpetrators of terrorism, all its backers and supporters and fomenters, no holding back, and suddenly people will start responding in a way that will bridge the partisan divide, making our argument against terror stronger.
+Point to all perpetrators of terrorism, all its backers and supporters and fomenters, no holding back, and people will surely respond in a way that bridges the partisan divide, making our argument against terror stronger.

 Until then, our cause is weak.

 It’s not advisable to keep the cause weak.
-It works against us, feeding all kinds of imbeciles, such as Nigel Farage, giving them a platform from which to spew their hateful rhetoric, even an argument or two with which to counter our cultural icons with reason.
+It works against us, feeding all kinds of imbeciles, such as Nigel Farage, giving his and his clones a platform from which to spew their hateful rhetoric.

 It’s an advantage we can’t afford to give them, ever.